jeromeberg/ollama-telegram-bot/README.md

 # ollama-telegram-bot

-ollama-telegram-bot is a Telegram bot built in Go that interfaces with a large language model (LLM) using Ollama.
+ollama-telegram-bot is a Telegram bot built in Go that interfaces with a local large language model (LLM) using Ollama.

 ## Features